Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 - <sub>***Wed, Jan 15, 2:57 PM***: The internship offer from Atlan.</sub>
 - <sub>***Fri, Jan 24, 6:59 PM***: Then the offer at scroll.in.</sub>
 - <sub>***Tue, Apr 28, 11:29 PM***: And finally the job offer at Atlan as full-time.</sub>

+<sub>*(You saw this funny thing, that all the job offers apart from the Atlan that I joined (& the internship), I have recieved their confirmations on fridays.
+Nothing, I was just taking the attention away.
+XD)*</sub>

 <sub>The first job offer literally made me cry.
 I worked so hard & waited so damn long for that first job offer.
 And to me, all these job offers were equally special & made me equally happy at their own times.</sub>